stoltene2/blog/posts/2013-20-07-why-i-chose-hakyll.markdown

 to use [Hakyll](http://jaspervdj.be/hakyll/) because I like to support the community.

-There are a few changes that I plan on making with my blog.
+There are a few changes I made from the traditional setup

 1. Remove the .html extension from all pages and let Nginx know that we mean to serve html pages.